n3odym3/Node-RED_Twitch_EventSub/README.md

 - Add the following URL using your domain name or ngrok tunnel URL
 <img src="https://github.com/n3odym3/Node-RED_Twitch_EventSub/blob/main/pictures/Redirect.png" width="80%">

+Rem : As your Node-RED should be secured with http basic auth the URI are **https://admin:password@xxxxxxxxx.eu.ngrok.io** or **https://admin:password@your.domain.name** with "admin" and "password" corresponding to you Node-RED auth.

 ## Node-RED Setup
 - [Import](https://nodered.org/docs/user-guide/editor/workspace/import-export) the [flow](https://github.com/n3odym3/Node-RED_Twitch_EventSub/blob/main/EventSub-Twitch-Flow.json)
 - Edit the API Settings node with your